 Before you go out for a trip, make sure you check your RV for gaps, cracks, and tears.
 You’ll want to fix these before the season starts to ensure a safe and enjoyable experience.

 Long a tradition for some families, canning has seen resurgence in popularity alongside the growing admiration for mason jars.
 Food that has been canned can last for years, extending the life of your food and preventing waste, and now even more so than ever there are great ways to add personal touches to your canned food making them great gifts for friends and family.

 There are two methods of canning, each corresponding to the type of food you are looking to can.
-It is important that you choose the correct method for what you want to can, as it can be crucial in ensuring your food isn’t susceptible to bacteria.
+It is important that you choose the correct method for what you want to can.
+This can be crucial in ensuring your food isn’t susceptible to bacteria.

 Water Bath Canning: This method is used for foods and vegetables with acidic content.
 This is what you use for jams and jellies as well as for pickles.
 The process of water bath canning is fairly easy, and is a great starting point for beginner canners.

 Pressure Canning: Using the pressure canning method is for foods with low acidic content including vegetables, meats and poultry, and seafood.
 This particular method requires a lot of attention because if the process is done incorrectly, this food can spoil very easily.

 While there are two different methods depending on what you’re planning to can, there are things to keep in mind with both methods that are important to making sure your food is properly canned, thus making sure your food is optimally protected.